kevingopalan/TovinOS/README.md

 - The audio will not play unless the client's audio setting for the site is set to "allow"
 - The app menu will only close if you click on it
 - The login inputs appear half out of the screen on some browsers

+## To-do

+- Refresh logo on all surfaces
+- Fix bugs
+- Clean up useless garbage code that is taking up space